 New Studies Examine Social Media and Sleep Quality

-There is a now a considerable body of evidence linking poor sleep habits to the Internet and computer use in general, with only a small fraction of recent studies observing social media use speciﬁcally.
+There is a considerable body of evidence linking poor sleep habits to the Internet and computer use in general, with only a small fraction of recent studies observing social media use speciﬁcally.
 Heavy Internet use is correlated with shorter sleep duration, longer sleep latencies later bedtimes and rise times, and increased daytime tiredness in teens.
 However, since it is a phenomenon that is relatively recent, social media has yet to be widely researched.